MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 3. Consumer workloads (for example, Windows Server Azure Edition guests) requests attestation.
 HciSvc then signs the response with an Azure certificate.

    > [!NOTE]
-   > You can manually enable access for each VM that needs Azure Benefits.
+   > You must manually enable access for each VM that needs Azure Benefits.

 ## Enable Azure Benefits